 Finally, allow students to systematically reflect on previous writing units by using a form or worksheet to serve as a guide (pages 4–5 of the download).
 Make sure these reflections include both the technical aspects of writing and students’ personal enjoyment/reactions toward writing.
 Reflections should end with a resolution for future writing-related goals.

 When English language learners are treated as writers and given the opportunity to understand where they are in their journey to becoming writers, they become much more motivated and excited to write.
-Moreover, allowing students to assess where they are in their writing, set goals for the future, and then monitor and reflect on how well they’ve achieved these goals teaches them the invaluable skill of self-regulation—a life skill that will see them through college and adulthood.
+Moreover, allowing students to assess where they are in their writing, set goals for the future, and then monitor and reflect on how well they’ve achieved these goals teaches them the invaluable skill of self-regulation.